coslyk/VidBox/README.md

 # VidBox

-A simple tool to split videos.
+A tiny video toolbox.

 ### Introduction

-VidBox allows you to split your videos losslessly and conveniently.
+VidBox is a tiny but useful tool that allows you to split, merge videos and so on.
 It is a native GTK program written in Vala.

 ### Homepage